 Preventing the Risks

 Accident prevention is tough when you aren’t aware that a hazard exists.
 That’s why it is important to perform a thorough assessment of the workplace to spot potential hazards.
-When you proactively identify threats, you build safety awareness for both you and your team.
+When you proactively identify threats to healthcare workers, you build safety awareness for both you and your team.
 Safety awareness involves being constantly alert and able to recognize hazards.
 As a result, the understanding of the risks in your workplace streamlines your accident prevention efforts.

 Protocols and procedures are also critical for effective accident prevention.
 Such protocols serve as a guideline for ensuring your team performs their individual tasks without sustaining injuries.